Berlin–Halle railway: Development of travel times

 During 2007, the first full year of operations over the upgraded line, the shortest scheduled journey time for an off-peak ICE train without intermediate stops running to the north between Leipzig and Berlin Südkreuz was 57 minutes, while an off-peak train stopping at Wittenberg took 65 minutes.
 The other ICE trains took 60 minutes non-stop and 67 minutes with one stop.
 To the south the running times were 62 minutes (non-stop) and 67 minutes (one stop).
 A pair of trains (ICE 1516/1517) ran between Leipzig Hauptbahnhof and Berlin Hauptbahnhof without intermediate stops with a scheduled time of 60 minutes.
 Such a scheduled journey time was not maintained in the following timetables.
 In the 2008 timetable, the scheduled non-stop travel time running south was 60 minutes and, with one intermediate stop, 64 minutes; running north the non-stop time was 62 minutes.
 The overall time in the 2008 timetable was the shortest average travel time in the history of the line.

 In the 2010 timetable, the scheduled travel time between Leipzig and Berlin Südkreuz was 67–75 minutes; some trains took 62 minutes.
 In the 2011 and 2012 timetables, the scheduled travel times were of the same order.

 Between Halle Hauptbahnhof and Berlin Hauptbahnhof the fastest journey time in 2008 was 76 minutes; in 2012 it was 78 minutes.
 Using regional services with a change in Wittenberg (or in Bitterfeld) it takes (in the 2015 timetable) between 147 and 151 minutes.
 Because of line closure between Bitterfeld and Halle and the resulting detour the scheduled travel times was extended by up to 15 minutes.

 Accidents

+A military train derailed near Trebbin on 1 March 1962 after a tanks gun barrel swung lose into an oncoming express train.
+The resulting derailment caused a pile up of wagons transporting Soviet military personnel, at least 70 of which were killed.
+One passenger from the express train was also killed.

 A serious accident occurred at Forst Zinna (near Jüterbog) on 19 January 1988.
 An express train ran at 120 km/h into a Soviet tank that was on the tracks.
 Six people died and 33 others were seriously injured.

 A D 354 express and the P 7523 stopping train crashed into each other at Hohenthurm on 29 February 1984.
 11 people died and 46 were injured.

 A freight train derailed just outside Pratau station near Wittenberg on 29 May 1988 and 18 carriages fell over.